-If you are the parent of a college student – or a soon-to-be college student as I am; my elder daughter is a high school senior – then you need to get all your paperwork together now so you can fill out the FAFSA.
+If you are the parent of a college student or soon-to-be college student, you need to get all your paperwork together now so you can fill out the FAFSA.

 What’s the FAFSA?
 It is the Free Application for Federal Student Aid, and it is the only way that families can apply for federal and state financial aid, along with college financial aid.
 Most of the information you’ll need for the FAFSA will come from your tax returns.
-But if you haven’t done your 2012 returns yet, you can use your 2011 federal returns to get the details to complete the form.
+But since you probably haven’t done your 2021 return yet, you can use your 2020 federal return to get the details to complete the form.

 Every parent should fill out the FAFSA, even if you think your income is too high to qualify for financial aid.
 While a higher income may disqualify you from obtaining need-based aid, if you want to apply for loans to help pay for college, you need that FAFSA done.